fedimint/fedimint/docs/dev-running.md

-  decode-transaction   Decode a transaction hex string and print it to stdout signal-upgrade       Signal a consensus upgrade epoch-count          Gets the current epoch count help                 Print this message or the help of the given subcommand(s)
+  decode-transaction   Decode a transaction hex string and print it to stdout signal-upgrade       Signal a consensus upgrade epoch-count          Gets the current epoch count last-epoch           Gets the last epoch force-epoch          Force processing an epoch status               Show the status according to the `status` endpoint config-decrypt
+  config-encrypt
+  ng
+  completion
+  help                 Print this message or the help of the given subcommand(s)

 Options:
-      --data-dir <WORKDIR>  The working directory of the client containing the config and db -h, --help               Print help
+      --data-dir <WORKDIR>   The working directory of the client containing the config and db [env: FM_DATA_DIR=/tmp/nix-shell.f1yupU/fm-rDEN/cfg]
+      --our-id <OUR_ID>      Peer id of the guardian [env: FM_OUR_ID=] --password <PASSWORD>  Guardian password for authentication [env: FM_PASSWORD=] -h, --help                 Print help
   -V, --version              Print version
 ```